Leaf Blowers: Ratings of Sources

 by Editors of ConsumerReports.org

-Our AssessmentEditors test more than 50 leaf blowers -- including electric-handheld, gas-handheld, gas-wheeled and gas-backpack models -- on their ability to sweep leaves, remove embedded leaf particles from the lawn, and vacuum up and mulch dry leaves.
+Our AssessmentEditors test nearly 60 leaf blowers -- including electric-handheld, gas-handheld, gas-wheeled and gas-backpack models -- on their ability to sweep leaves, remove embedded leaf particles from the lawn, and vacuum up and mulch dry leaves.
 Handling, noise at 50 feet and noise at ear level are also part of each blower's final score.
-Ultimately 23 models earn recommendations.
+Ultimately, nearly 30 models earn recommendations, and around a dozen are also good enough values to earn Best Buy status.
 The section also includes a buyer's guide and some user comments.

 Backpack Leaf Blower Comparison Test